Alejandro-prog/Java-Styles/README.md

 It is a series of styles applied to improve the visual environment of the components (inputs and buttons)

 **JPasswordPlaceHolderRound**

-How to add the button
+- How to add the field

 ```
     import style.JPasswordPlaceHolderRound;